Terezin Concentration Camp near Prague – tickets, tours with transport, prices, hours

 Private Terezin Camp Tour

-Transport: Car (up to 3 people) or van (up to 6 people)
+Your transport options will include a car (up to 3 people) or a van (up to 6 people)

 Since this is a private tour of Terezin Concentration Camp, it moves at your pace.